 When the sugar starts to recrystallize, stir more frequently to keep the sugar from burning.
 (This is about 20 minutes into the cooking process.)
 When the peels are completely dry and the pieces no longer stick together, turn off the heat.
 (Total cooking time is about 25 minutes.)

-Transfer the peels to a wire rack and allow to cool for 20 minutes before enjoying.
+Transfer the Candied Orange Peels to a wire rack and allow to cool for 20 minutes before enjoying.

 Yields: 3-4 servings, approximately 8 oz candy

 Tools I Love and Use in My Kitchen